 Treatments and drugs

 Most cases of dumping syndrome improve as people learn to eat better for the condition and as the digestive system adjusts.
 There's a good chance that changing your diet will resolve your symptoms.
-But if it doesn't, your doctor may advise medications or surgery to slow the emptying of your stomach's contents.
+(See recommendations under Lifestyle and home remedies.)
+If it doesn't, your doctor may advise medications or surgery to address the problem.

 The medications that doctors most frequently prescribe are: